zakkudo/translation-static-analyzer/README.md

 Also consider `@zakkudo/translate-webpack-plugin` which is a wrapper for this library for webpack and `@zakkudo/translator` for a library that can read the localization with no fuss and apply the translations.
+See the [Polymer 3 Starter Project](https://github.com/zakkudo/polymer-3-starter-project) for an example of using this library.

 **Example** *(Usage for just translating everything in a project)*
 ```js